Counter Cruise Cosmic Carnival July 1982

 The difference, of course, was that by the time we got to Molesworth we knew what we were doing and were successful in our goal of opening a new front in the campaign and creating a massive eviction that led the news across all media, generated a debate in Parliament and embarrassed the Defence Secretary, Michael Hesseltine.

 Ultimately, of course, nuclear-armed Cruise deployment was stopped and the Cold War came to an end.
-We were successful.
+The campaign as a whole was successful.

 Chris Waite shot material at Stonehenge and the Greenham Festival in 1982 using an 8mm film camera.
 You can see his video here on Vimeo.
 The convoy departure from Stonehenge starts around 2 mins in and the Greenham segment is from about 4:30 including shots of the demolished fence.